Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 The following foods are recommended for meeting daily protein requirements:
 Eggs: Particularly egg whites, which are low in fat and cholesterol; one cup provides 26 grams of protein
-Tofu: A versatile meat alternative that is rich in magnesium and iron; a quarter block contains 12.8 grams of protein
+Tofu: A versatile meat alternative that is rich in magnesium and iron; a quarter block contains 12.8 grams of protein Pork Products: A single pork chop offers 39 grams of protein and is high in zinc, which is critical for the immune system .
+Other options include Canadian bacon (15g per 3oz) and Chorizo (21g per 3oz)